KhaLee2307/image-retrieval/README.md

   <img src=diagram.png/>
 </p>

-The hand detect module we use the existing model of [victordibia](https://github.com/victordibia/handtracking) (SSD architecture).
-With the Stacked Hourglass Network, we implemented based on the work of [enghock1](https://github.com/enghock1/Real-Time-2D-and-3D-Hand-Pose-Estimation) and [princeton-vl](https://github.com/princeton-vl/pytorch_stacked_hourglass).
+We use the [faiss](https://github.com/facebookresearch/faiss.git) library created by facebook.
+The weights of the VGG16, Resnet50 networks are taken from the pre-trained model of [torchvision.models](https://pytorch.org/vision/stable/models.html).

 ## Prepare environment